saturneric/GpgFrontend-Manual/src/content/docs/extra/dependencies.md

 cryptographic operations (mainly used for the Application itself) are now performed using OpenSSL, with AES-GCM as the default and only mode.

+Note: Starting with v2.2.0, the internal cryptographic helpers have been migrated again from OpenSSL to **libsodium**.
+This includes application-level helpers such as hashing, HMAC, random generation, password hashing, and key derivation.
+OpenSSL may also still be used indirectly by Qt or the operating system for network communication, such as HTTPS/TLS connections.
+Therefore, this change does not mean OpenSSL is completely absent from all runtime environments.

 ## Common

 - **Qt (Open Source)**: [https://www.qt.io](https://www.qt.io)